Graph-and-Geometric-Learning/Frame-Averaging-Transformer/README.md

 - rna-fm == 0.2.2
 - einops == 0.8.0

-Once you finished these installation, please run install the package by running:
+Once you have finished the installation, please install the package by running:
 ```
 pip install -e .
 ```